Our Mission

 Alaska's most important stories are going untold because the newsrooms that should be telling them are disappearing.
 We exist to fill that silence.

 Alaska Frontier Report is an independent investigative outlet based in Palmer, in the heart of the Mat-Su Valley.
 We cover government accountability, resource politics, rural Alaska, and the decisions being made when nobody's watching.
+We are not a nonprofit with ideological board members.
+Not a corporate outlet cutting staff to protect margins.
+We are reader-funded, editorially free, and accountable only to the truth and the people we serve.

 Alaska's newsrooms are shrinking.
 Investigations take months.
 Most outlets can't afford them anymore.
 The stories that matter most are the ones nobody has time to tell.